LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 Our goal is to provide **transparency** around the way our pricing works.

-The per-request price for each job is outlined within the [documentation page](#view-our-jobs) for each respective job.
+To view our fees, please visit the [documentation page](/services/direct-request-jobs/mainnets/Polygon-Mainnet-Jobs) for the respective job.

 ## Fee lifecycle